Texas / Montague County

 Neighbors

-Bowie’s neighborhoods reflect a blend of working families and retirees, with a median household income of $48,900 and a poverty rate of 15.7%.
-Most adults have completed high school, and about 15% hold a bachelor's degree or higher.
-Commute times average just under 22 minutes, and public transportation usage is minimal, underscoring the city’s small-town character.
+The neighborhood boasts a healthy median household income of $48,900 and a low poverty rate of 15.7%.
+Over 83% of residents have at least a high school diploma, and nearly 15% hold a bachelor's degree or higher.
+Commute times average 22 minutes, and almost 0% use public transportation, reflecting the area's accessibility and educated population.

 $34,800